jmert/AssociatedLegendrePolynomials.jl/docs/src/man/devdocs.md

 ```

 ## [Custom normalizations](@id customnorm)
-`Legendre` provides the standard and spherical harmonic normalizations by default, but
+`AssociatedLegendrePolynomials` provides the standard and spherical harmonic normalizations by
-arbitrary normalizations are also supported.
+default, but arbitrary normalizations are also supported.
 The mile-high overview is that the initial condition and recurrence relation (r.r.)
 coefficients are all methods which dispatch on a normalization trait type, so a new
 normalization is added by simply extending appropriate types and methods.